St Mary's Church, Rye: Murder

 In 1742 the churchyard was the site of a crime.
 The butcher John Breeds accidentally murdered Allen Grebell instead of the mayor he really intended to kill.
 John Breeds was hanged and gibbeted.
 His skull, which is the only remains of him, was brought to the town hall and remains there.
-Both are still told to haunt the churchyard.
+Both are still said to haunt the churchyard.

+Services

+Sunday Services are 8.30 am Holy Communion (using the Book of Common Prayer) and 10.30 am Parish Communion (using Common Worship).

+On Thursdays there is a service of Holy Communion at 10.00 am.

+On Monday, Tuesday and Wednesday of each week there is a service of Morning Prayer in the Clare Chapel.

+Incumbents

+2021 - Date Rev Paul White LL.M.
+M.A.